wangw-david/kolla-ceph/README.md

 sh manage.sh deploy --cluster test --image nautilus.0001
 ```

-- You can also deploy only one service or a few, such as following:
+- You can also deploy only one daemon or a few, such as following:

 ```
 sh manage.sh deploy --cluster test --image nautilus.0001 --daemon ceph-osd